 Here's another example of a trailer connector removed and replaced with a Blue Sea terminal strip, ring terminals and adhesive lined heat shrink terminals.

 What About The Glow Plugs?

-The other high amp circuit on these earlier engines is the glow plug circuit.
-While the two cylinder engines may do just fine with a 10GA circuit the three and four cylinder engines can suffer from "slow glow" and burned out ignition switches.
+The other high amp circuit on these earlier engines is the glow plug (GP) circuit.
+While the two cylinder engines can do ok with a 10GA GP circuit, the three and four cylinder engines can suffer from "slow glow" and burned out ignition switches.

-A very quick and easy way to fix this is to insert a simple solenoid into the glow plug circuit.
-To install this solenoid you simply steal power via a 10GA wire from the starter post.
-Please be sure to fuse this run as close to the starter post as possible.
+A quick and easy way to fix this is to insert a simple solenoid or "pre-heat solenoid" into the glow plug circuit.
+To install this solenoid you simply steal power via a 10GA or larger wire from the starter post.
+Please be sure to fuse this run as close to the starter post as possible or within 7".

-You then snip the glow plug wire, add ring terminals, and place the glow plug end on the opposite side of the solenoid from the starter wire and the glow plug switch end goes to the "S" terminal.
+You then snip the glow plug wire, add ring terminals, and place the glow plug end on the opposite side of the solenoid from the starter wire and the glow plug switch end now goes to the "S" terminal on the solenoid.

-Now when you hit the glow plug button a the solenoid closes and creates a direct path between the high current, large gauge, starter wires and the glow plugs.
-All the glow plug switch has to do is energize the solenoid coil which takes very little current.
-You are no longer running the glow plugs through 20+ feet of 10GA wire, suspect terminations and switches that are only rated for minimal amperage.
+Now when you hit the glow plug button a the solenoid (heavy duty switch) closes and creates a direct path between the high current, large gauge, starter motor feed wire and the glow plugs.
+All the glow plug switch has to do now is energize the solenoids coil, and this takes very little current.
+You are no longer running high amperage's through 20+ feet of 10GA wire, suspect terminations and switches that are only rated for minimal amperage.

-NOTE: When you do this upgrade PLEASE cut your glow button plug push time to 7-15 seconds MAXIMUM..
-If you hold for the duration you used to, with the DANGEROUS wiring harness, you will COOK your glow plugs!!
+NOTE: When you do this upgrade we suggest cutting your glow button plug push time to 7-15 seconds maximum.
+If you hold for the duration that you used to, with the old and dangerous wiring harness, you can literally cook your glow plugs and burn them out.